mlopsaudits/recursive-code-analyzer-gpt/README.md

 # Recursive Python Code Analyzer With GPT-3 Summarization

-This software is a Python code analyzer that uses the GPT-3 model by OpenAI to summarize Python scripts.
+This Python script operates like the Linux 'find' tool but with a twist - it recursively crawls through the local directory, picking up every Python file it encounters.
+For each Python file, it extracts and explains all the functions and classes along with their respective docstrings, offering an insightful overview of the code structure and functionality.
+The results are subsequently processed by the GPT-3 model for summarization.

 ## Features